aurelienmart/MagicMirror2/modules/traffic/README.md

 ### Per Day/Time Customization

-Using these options to hide the module when you're not using it will save API calls, allowing you to have a shorter interval or more MMM-Traffic modules without getting rate limited.
+Using these options to hide the module when you're not using it will save API calls, allowing you to have a shorter interval or more traffic modules without getting rate limited.

 | Option       | Description                                                              | Type       | Default                 |